geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 And yeah, we've got a lot of cleanups to do now that there's no Lazy.
 I think there are [two fundamental questions we haven't answered](https://github.com/tinygrad/tinygrad/issues/8273).
-There's the const thing, then there's the mutability issues, and the overall...
+There's the const thing, then there's the mutability issues, and the overall..

 **Geohot** [00:15:14]
 Well, I think that they both boil down to, and if you saw my [abstractions4](https://github.com/tinygrad/tinygrad/pull/8272/files), I think we rushed into this way too much, and I think as a challenge for you this week, I don't want you to write any code.